SubPointSolutions/DefinitelyPacked/readme.md

 ### Feature requests, support and contributions

-DefinitelyTyped is a part of the SPMeta2 ecosystem.
+DefinitelyPacked is a part of the SPMeta2 ecosystem.
 In case you have unexpected issues or keen to see new features please contact support on SPMeta2 Yammer or here at github:

 * https://www.yammer.com/spmeta2feedback
 * https://github.com/SubPointSolutions/DefinitelyPacked